-Seymour Duncan ST59-1 wiring — let’s start with some basics: The ST59-1 is a mini-humbucker, designed as a direct replacement for the bridge pickup in a Fender Telecaster, but it will also work well in many other situations.
+Looking to wire a Seymour Duncan ST59-1?
+Let’s start with some basics: the ST59-1 is a mini-humbucker, designed as a direct replacement for the bridge pickup in a Fender Telecaster, but it will also work well in many other situations.
 The ST59-1 offers players hum-free operation and a thicker tone that still retains plenty of Tele Twang.
 Here, we’ll install this pickup into your guitar using four colored conductor wires and a bare wire.

 Unfortunately, there is no standard Wiring Code, and it varies between manufacturers.
 The Bare wire is the Shield, and it is not connected to the coils.
 Its primary purpose is to trap radio frequencies that reach the pickup and shuttle them to ground before they degrade your signal.
 The Shield is always soldered to Ground.

-For the Seymour Duncan ST59-1, one coil uses Green and Red wires, and the other uses Black and White wires.
-(Fig 1)
+For the ST59-1, one coil uses Green and Red wires, and the other uses Black and White wires (Fig 1).

 Connecting to a Volume Control

 Adding a Tone Control or a Switch will only add more components and will not really change this circuit that much.
-Look around humbuckersoup.com for other ways that you can wire your humbucker and open up your tonal possibilities.
+Look around our website for other ways that you can wire your humbucker and open up your tonal possibilities.

 If you’ve enjoyed this article and found it helpful, please feel free to share this with your friends on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.